 Severe infection, seromas, bowel obstruction, organ perforation, chronic pain, hernia recurrence, and adhesions are some life-changing injuries a hernia repair patient can experience if a defective mesh implant was used.
 Compensation has been made available to victims through many lawsuits.
-More lawsuits are filed each day.
+More hernia mesh lawsuits are filed each day.
 Compensation can be yours, too, if you have been injured following hernia repair surgery and defective mesh implants.

 If you have had hernia repair surgery with a mesh product and suffered injuries, you likely have questions you want to be answered before deciding if filing a claim or lawsuit is right for you.
 At Shouse Law Group, we provide answers to common questions here.

 - 1. Who is eligible to file a claim or lawsuit for compensatory damages due to hernia mesh-related injuries?

 - 3. What compensation can you get for your hernia mesh-related injury?

 - 4. How is the amount of compensation Calculated?

 - 4.1 What is the type of hernia Mesh device used in your surgery?